nebaughman/DriveUp/README.md

 The following will create the remote path `PicsBackup/Pixel` (in your Google Drive account) and upload all image files from local `pics/Pixel`, encrypting them using `you@example.com`'s public key.

-`--upload-limit N` will upload only N files. `--just-check` prevents any actual uploading; just shows summary of what would be uploaded.

 ```bash
 java -jar picup-1.0-all.jar --encryption-recipient=you@example.com --local-root ~/pics/ --local-child Pixel --upload-limit 10 --just-check
 ```

+* `--upload-limit N` will upload at most _N_ files.

+* `--just-check` prevents any actual uploading; just shows summary of what would be uploaded.
+This is like a dry run, but _does_ connect to your Google Drive account to scan remote files.
+This is a useful flag for testing the waters.

 ## Technical

-* Written in the Kotlin programming language, for the JRE
+* Written in the [Kotlin](https://kotlinlang.org/) programming language
-* Uses GDriver, a thin wrapper around Google Drive API
+* Uses GDriver, a thin wrapper around [Google Drive API](https://developers.google.com/drive/)
-* Uses BouncyGPG (and BouncyCastle) for GPG/PGP encryption
+* Uses [BouncyGPG](https://github.com/neuhalje/bouncy-gpg) (and [BouncyCastle](https://bouncycastle.org/)) for GPG/PGP encryption
-* Uses CliKt command-line parsing library
+* Uses [CliKt](https://ajalt.github.io/clikt/) command-line parsing library
+* The project is built with the [Gradle](https://gradle.org/) build tool
+* Code is maintained with the [Git](https://git-scm.com/) revision control system

+> I use the [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community Edition) development environment

 ## Limitations